-Department members assigned to perform peace officer responsibilities shall demonstrate proficiency in the use of firearms prior to assignment to law enforcement responsibilities.
+Department members assigned to perform peace officer responsibilities shall demonstrate proficiency in the use of firearms and receive and demonstrate understanding of the Use of Force Policy prior to carrying any firearm and assignment to law enforcement responsibilities.

 All members who carry a firearm while on-duty are required to successfully complete training quarterly with their duty firearms.
 In addition to quarterly training, all members will qualify at least annually with their duty firearms.
 Members will qualify with off-duty and secondary firearms at least twice a year.
 Training and qualifications must be on an approved range course and meet CLEET guidelines (OAC 390:27-1-1 et seq.).